ABOUT

 Here is our Black Is statement, designed by Alison Hawkins.

-Kevin “Rowdy” Rowsey II is a National Recording Artist, Record Executive, Educator and PhD candidate based in North Carolina.
-Rowdy is the Executive Director of the Afrofuturist Teen Center Blackspace, which was an incubator for him to co-found the Grammy-nominated record label Only Us.
-Rowdy is a Hip Hop Ambassador through the U.S. Department of State and the Next Level Hip Hop Program, and has rocked stages and classrooms from Mexico to the Cherokee Nation.
-Rowdy has been featured on BET, NPR, PBS Kids, and has given a TEDX talk on the importance of Hip Hop Culture.
-Rowdy is part of the national collective No9to5 Music, and plays with a live Jazz Band (J) Rowdy & The Night Shift which was nominated for a 2017 Carolina Music Award.
-Rowdy is the founder of two triangle area cyphers – The UNC Cypher (UNC-CH) and the Med City Cypher (Downtown Durham).
-Rowdy earned his BA from UNC Chapel Hill and his Masters of Arts in Teaching from UNC Greensboro, where he is currently a PhD candidate, focused on his mission: to spread southern hip hop at a national and international level through performance, writing and educational workshops and inspiring the culture through the craft.
+Kevin Joshua “Rowdy” Rowsey II was a National Recording Artist, Record Executive, Educator and PhD candidate based in North Carolina.
+Rowdy was the Executive Director of the Afrofuturist Teen Center Blackspace.
+He co-founded the Grammy-nominated record label Only Us.
+Rowdy was a Hip Hop Ambassador through the U.S. Department of State and the Next Level Hip Hop Program, and rocked stages and classrooms from Mexico to the Cherokee Nation.
+Rowdy was featured on BET, NPR, PBS Kids, and gave a TEDX talk on the importance of Hip Hop Culture.
+Rowdy was part of the national collective No9to5 Music, and played with the live Jazz Band (J) Rowdy & The Night Shift which was nominated for a 2017 Carolina Music Award.
+Rowdy was the founder of two triangle area cyphers – The UNC Cypher (UNC-CH) and the Med City Cypher (Downtown Durham).
+Rowdy earned his BA from UNC Chapel Hill and his Masters of Arts in Teaching from UNC Greensboro.
+His mission was to spread southern hip hop at a national and international level through performance, writing and educational workshops and inspiring the culture through the craft.

 Meet our Founder + Chief Dreamer